$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?: Applications and Numerical Experiments

 \section{Applications and Numerical Experiments}

 The purpose of this section is to thoroughly evaluate the predictive quality of the theorems presented in Section~\ref{sec:results}.
-A series of experiments based on redundant Haar wavelet frames (Subsection~\ref{subsec:appl:wavelets}), total variation minimization (Subsection~\ref{subsec:appl:tv}), and tight random frames in general position (Subsection~\ref{subsec:appl:onbrandom}) is conducted, which covers a wide range of analysis operators in one and two spatial dimensions (Subsection~\ref{subsec:appl:2d}).
-By creating phase transition plots, we shall visualize the sampling-rate bound of Theorem~\ref{thm:results:recovery} and investigate in how far our wish for accuracy is fulfilled.
+A series of experiments based on redundant wavelet frames (Subsection~\ref{subsec:appl:wavelets}), total variation minimization (Subsection~\ref{subsec:appl:tv}), and tight random frames in general position (Subsection~\ref{subsec:appl:onbrandom}) is conducted, which covers a wide range of analysis operators in one and two spatial dimensions (Subsection~\ref{subsec:appl:2d}).
+By creating phase transition plots, we visualize the sampling-rate bound of Theorem~\ref{thm:results:recovery} and investigate to what extent our wish for accuracy is fulfilled.
 Combined with a simple greedy approximation strategy for compressible signals, this also allows for a verification of our result on stable recovery (Theorem~\ref{thm:results:robuststable}).

-While our theoretical framework includes a more general class of sub-Gaussian random matrices, we do only consider the benchmark case of noiseless Gaussian measurements here, as it is often done in the compressed sensing literature.
+While our theoretical framework includes a more general class of sub-Gaussian random matrices, we do only consider the benchmark case of noiseless Gaussian measurements, as it is often done in the compressed sensing literature.
 Let us point out again that the statement of Theorem~\ref{thm:results:recovery} is \emph{non-asymptotic} so that it can be directly compared with the true recovery performance of \eqref{eq:intro:anabpnoiseless}.
-In contrast, a visualization of \emph{asymptotic} results, such as stated in \cite{candes2011csdict,needell2013}, is inappropriate for this setup due to unspecified numerical constants.
-The only other non-asymptotic bound, that we are aware of, was established by Kabanava, Rauhut, and Zhang in \cite{rkz2015}, and will therefore often serve as an object of comparison; see also Subsection~\ref{subsec:discussion:further} for a more formal presentation of their findings.
+In contrast, a visualization of asymptotic-order results, such as stated in \cite{candes2011csdict,needell2013}, is not compatible with this setup due to unspecified numerical constants.\footnote{These results are still non-asymptotic in the sense that they consider the case of finite $m$, but the sample complexity is only described by an asymptotic (upper) bound.} The only other practically reasonable bound that we are aware of was established by Kabanava, Rauhut, and Zhang in \cite{rkz2015}, and will therefore often serve as an object of comparison.
+See also Subsection~\ref{subsec:discussion:further} for a more formal presentation of the arguments presented in \cite{rkz2015}.